co-vid-communication/co-vid-communication.github.io/device_prep_advanced.md

 # Device Prep Guide: Advanced

-### **⚠🛑 Do not share outside of the Co:Vid development team.
-The content is under review and does not represent official positions of any entity or organization.
-This site will be updated as the project develops. **

 ## Overview

 This series of steps assumes something went wrong with the steps above.
 It will use a command line tool on a desktop/laptop computer and a usb connection to the device to manually update the phone to work with Signal.
 This section will be added to as problems / solutions arise.